Quick Answer

 Exam Tip: Gotchas

-- The election is NOT available for a standalone C corporation target.
-Filing the election for a freestanding C corp triggers double taxation (corporate-level gain on the deemed asset sale PLUS shareholder-level gain on the deemed liquidation).
-The election is restricted to S corps and consolidated-group subsidiaries precisely because those structures avoid the corporate-level layer.
+- The joint §338(h)(10) election is NOT available for a standalone C corporation target.
+Filing it for a freestanding C corp would trigger double taxation (corporate-level gain on the deemed asset sale PLUS shareholder-level gain on the deemed liquidation).
+The joint election is restricted to S corps and consolidated-group subsidiaries precisely because those structures avoid the corporate-level layer.

 A recapitalization restructures the target's capital structure pre- or post-deal.
 Recaps are useful when the goal is to extract value or change the mix of debt and equity without selling the operating business.